HamzaBaniata/Sharding/README.md

 1- Clone the repository

-2- Modify on the Sim_parametersl.json file (values are self explanatory! if not clear enough, please contact the repo owner)
+2- Modify on the Sim_parametersl.json file (values are self explanatory! if not clear enough, please contact the repo owner"HamzaBaniata")

 3- Run main.py (install any missing packages.
 This code was tested on Linux.
 It is preferred to run main.py in the terminal not on the editor "e.g. Pycharm".)